login to members site

 Disclosure: This page contains affiliate links, which means that Coach's Clipboard receives a small commission (at no cost to you) if you make a purchase using these links.

 The dribble-drive motion offense is a popular offense seen at the college, pro, and high school levels.
-The original innovator was Vance Walberg, former head coach at Pepperdine, and assistant coach at UMass and the Sacramento Kings.
+The original innovator was Vance Walberg, former head coach at Pepperdine, and assistant coach at UMass and the Sacramento Kings, and now head men's coach at Fresno State.
 He called it the "AASAA" offense - meaning "attack, attack, skip, attack, attack".

 Vance Walberg